Sankalp-Reddy/CleverCompass/README.md

 ## Project Overview

 This project leverages the power of Vite for fast development, React for building user interfaces, and TypeScript for type safety.
 It includes a variety of UI components from Shadcn and uses Tailwind CSS for styling.

+## Live Demo

+A live demo of the website is available at [CleverCompass AI](https://clevercompass-ai.lovable.app/).

 ## Getting Started